erikamariano/learn-cicd-bootdev/README.md

 ![This repo has a defined CI, and the workflow has passed.
 Here is the proof](https://github.com/erikamariano/learn-cicd-bootdev/actions/workflows/ci.yml/badge.svg)

-# learn-cicd-starter (Notely)
+# cicd (Notely)

-This repo contains the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).
+This repo contains the starter code for the "Notely" application for the CICD course on [Boot.dev](https://boot.dev).

 ## Local Development